Eboxclaw/webVIBOAI/README.md

 # webVIBOAI

-Landing page for SoberanoAI with a Cloudflare Worker-powered waitlist endpoint.
+Landing page for VIBOAI with a Cloudflare Worker-powered waitlist endpoint.

 ## Architecture